 The North Pole

 Some northern countries have said that they actually own more bits of sea than currently recognised.
 For example the Russians state that an underwater ridge is connected to Russia, so is an extension of the country and thus they own everything within the economic zone of the ridge (which include the Pole).
-Canada and Denmark also put forward a claim to ownership of extra waters because of an underwater continental shelf attached to it and guess what, this also included getting to own the North Pole!
-Denmark did this through their jurisdiction over Greenland, meaning whoever ‘owns’ Greenland might have a claim to Arctic Waters… interesting….
+Canada and Denmark also put forward a claim to ownership of extra waters because of an underwater continental shelf and guess what, this also included getting to own the North Pole!
+Denmark did this through their jurisdiction over Greenland, meaning whoever ‘owns’ Greenland might have a claim to Arctic Waters…

 Why does everyone want it?